RecandChat/CodeCompass/README.md

 pip install -r requirements.txt
 ```
 ### **5.** Create Secrets Diretory at the root (`secrets/`)
-- `askthecode_api`: Your API URL wrapper for the chatbot to make requests.
 - `github_token`: Your GitHub API Token.
 - `instructions`: Your chatbot system prompt.
 - `openAI_key`: Your OpenAI API key.